Green-eyed treefrog, Litoria serrata

 Broad-headed snake, Hoplocephalus bungaroides

 We know surprisingly little about the ecology of most reptile and amphibian species, and we are interested in all aspects of the ecology, evolution, and behavior of these animals.
 Studying these traits is important for understanding how animals interact with their environments in nature, which can aid in protection from threats including habitat degradation and climate change.
 Our approach combines fieldwork and laboratory experiments to answer biological questions about how and why animals behave the way they do, and how behavior influences ecology and evolution.
 Our latest work focuses on (1) adaptive maternal manipulation of offspring phenotypes via nest-site selection, (2) the direct effects of contemporary climate change on fitness, (3) intraguild predation within reptile communities, and (4) behavior and movements of juvenile animals.
-Much of this work is in collaboration with Lin Schwarzkopf.

 Evolution of parental care and trophic cascades